millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHereOCI.md

 In particular, there is a good tutorial available here: http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/oci-prerequisites/oci-prerequisites.html

-## Navigate to the OCI web console
+## Setup the BDC pre-requisites on OCI

 ### **STEP 1**: Navigate/login to the Oracle Cloud My Services Dashboard